micaelpreis/terminal-configuration/README.md

 ### 1. Edit Terminal Preferences

-First, start by openning **Terminal**, go to Preferences and perform this changes:
+First, start by opening **Terminal**, go to Preferences and perform this changes:

 * In General, set Homebrew as your default profile on startup;
 * In Profiles, click on Homebrew and set him as default;